moabukar/school-of-devops/docs/level1/git/git-basics.md

 ## What to expect from this course

-As an engineer in the field of computer science, having knowledge of version control tools becomes almost a requirement.
+As a DevOps Engineer in the field of tech and comp sci, having knowledge of version control tools becomes almost a requirement.
 While there are a lot of version control tools that exist today like SVN, Mercurial, etc, Git perhaps is the most used one and this course we will be working with Git.
 While this course does not start with Git 101 and expects basic knowledge of git as a prerequisite, it will reintroduce the git concepts known by you with details covering what is happening under the hood as you execute various git commands.
 So that next time you run a git command, you will be able to press enter more confidently!

 ## What is not covered under this course